 At Charles Darwin School we are all proud to belong to a community which encompasses both urban and rural catchments.
 Our work on experiencing social, moral, spiritual and cultural understanding empowers us to develop our students’ understanding and experience of modern British values: what it means to be a British citizen and how we can all promote tolerance, resilience and an understanding of other cultures.
 Not only are these values of British citizens, but underpin the values of good citizens in school, our local community as well as in our global community.
 Every Monday year group assemblies are led by the Senior Leadership team promoting a set of calendared themes across the school year, ensuring that each year group have a set of values promoted on a half termly basis.
 There are planned tutor programmes for each year group, including the 6th form, that set out to promote these values, whilst allowing students the opportunity to discuss and debate with peers and tutors.

 Through the curriculum, through pastoral experiences during tutor times and assemblies and through extra-curricular work, our pupils gain an understanding of these values through:

 The curriculum is designed to promote democracy across all subjects, through voting and through teaching the values of democracy in society.
-All pupils will learn about democracy from a theoretical perspective in History and Citizenship which will be continued with the teaching of Philosophy and Ethics.
+All pupils will learn about democracy from a theoretical perspective in History and Citizenship at key stage 3.
 This area of humanities is where they consider the advantages and disadvantages of democracy, and how democracy and the law works in Britain, in contrast to other forms of government in other countries.
 Democracy has roots in specific Geography schemes of work and is debated in English lessons, through the medium of historical and contemporary texts.
-Pupils also experience how democracy works by actively promoting democratic processes through the election of the head boy and head girl, which involve all pupils, teaching and non-teaching staff, from the hustings and selection through to manifesto and ballot box voting.
-Pupils also elect on a termly basis the student voice representatives who are then also shortlisted to run for school council.
-Student council and student voice both have decision making meetings that are minuted.
+Pupils also experience how democracy works by actively promoting democratic processes through the election of the head boy and head girl, which involves all pupils, teaching and non-teaching staff, from the hustings and selection through to manifesto and ballot box voting.
+Pupils elect on a termly basis the student voice representatives who are then also shortlisted to run for School Council.
+School Council and Student Voice both have decision making meetings across the year group.

 The Rule of Law